Using an Interest Inventory

-There are no right or wrong answers to any of these questions.
+There are no right or wrong answers to these questions.
 Your responses merely indicate your interests—which leisure activities are enjoyable and which are not, what tasks you like to do and which ones you avoid, and how you prefer to perform your job.

 Interest Inventories to the Rescue

 This tool has undergone many revisions and name changes over the years.
-It is now called the Strong Interest Inventory (SII), and it remains one of the most popular self assessment tools that career development professionals use today.
+It is now called the Strong Interest Inventory (SII), and it remains one of the most popular self-assessment tools that career development professionals use today.
 Other interest inventories on the market include the Kuder Occupational Interest Survey, Self-Directed Search, and the Campbell Interest and Skill Survey.

 How to Take an Interest Inventory

-A career counselor or other career development professional will administer an interest inventory as part of a complete self assessment.
+A career counselor or other career development professional will administer an interest inventory as part of a complete self-assessment.
 In addition to looking at your interests, an assessment should also take into account your personality type, aptitude, and work values.

 Taking an interest inventory requires completing a questionnaire with a series of items about your likes and dislikes.
-They will measure, for example, your interests regarding leisure activities, work-related activities, people with whom you prefer to work, and school subjects.
+They will measure, for example, your interests regarding leisure activities, work-related tasks, people with whom you prefer to work, and school subjects.
 To get the most accurate results, answer each question as honestly as possible.
 There are no right or wrong answers.
 The counselor won't judge you based on your responses.